GoldenCheetah/OpenData/README.md

 * We publish the actual data to an Open Science Framework project here: https://osf.io/6hfpz/ (DOI 10.17605/OSF.IO/6HFPZ)

+* From November 2018 we additionally published the data to a publically readable AWS 23 bucket: https://goldencheetah-opendata.s3.amazonaws.com

 * This repo provides tools for working with the data